debian-live/live-build/includes/lenny/install/README.txt

    An Installation Guide for this disc is available from the Debian web site.

-   Programs and other files that are needed for the installation can be found on this disc under /tools/ and /install/floppy/

    For the impatient ones: you can start the installation program easily by booting off this disc.
 Note that not all (esp. older) systems support this.